-- Logical1 (required argument) – It is the first condition or logical value to be evaluated.
+Logical1 (required argument) – This is the first condition or logical value to be evaluated.

-- Logical2 (optional requirement) – It is the second condition or logical value to be evaluated.
+Logical2 (optional requirement) – This is the second condition or logical value to be evaluated.

 To understand the uses of the AND function, let us consider a few examples:

 Suppose we wish to calculate the bonus for every salesperson in our company.
 To be eligible for a 5% bonus, the salesperson should have achieved sales higher than $5,000 in a year.
 Otherwise, they should have achieved an account goal of 4 accounts or higher.
 To earn a bonus of 15%, they should have achieved both conditions together.